bobbydwise1/word-definer-sinatra/README.md

 ## Known bugs

-* Currently, you can't add new definitions to an existing word.
 * Integration spec testing is currently unfinished.
+While Capybara easily recognizes static HTML elements, it appears that Capybara can't recognize dynamically generated HTML DOM elements, or I have not used the correct keywords in the Capybara "expects" line of code.

 ### License